Navid200/xDrip/docs/NumberWallDisable.md

 ---
-title: "Disable the Number Wall on xDrip Lock Screen"
+title: "xDrip Number Wall Disable"
-description: "If the number wall still appears after disabling it, make sure xDrip’s Android accessibility service is turned off to hide it correctly."
+description: "Learn how to disable the number wall in xDrip for glucose readings.
+Includes guidance, documentation, and help for customizing the display."
 ---

 # Why doesn't Number wall on lock screen disable?